hbctraining/EpiR/lessons/01_introR-R-and-RStudio.md

 ## Creating a new project directory in RStudio

-Let's create a new project directory for our "Introduction to R" lesson today.
+Let's create a new project folder/directory for our "Introduction to R" lesson today.
+When starting on a new analysis or project, it is best practice to create distinct sub-folders for input data, results etc. RStudio can help with this as described below.

 1. Open RStudio
 2. Go to the `File` menu and select `New Project`.